-All members are invited to attend our annual meeting on Wednesday, April 19th at the Manvel Community Center.
+All members are invited to attend our annual meeting on Wednesday, April 17th at the Manvel Community Center.
 The meeting will start at 7:00 PM and there will be coffee, donuts and door prizes.
 If you are unable to attend it is important that you return the enclosed proxy by mail before the date of the meeting.
 Special prizes will be drawn from the proxies that are returned.
+(If there is a flood, the meeting will be held on May 15th at the same place and time.)

 Membership Fees: The membership fees for a ¾” service is $1,000.00.
 Larger services will be priced accordingly.
 These fees will likely increase this year due to the high cost of brass.